h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_Quiz.md

 #### Task
 1. For each iteration $t = 1, 2, 3$, compute $\epsilon_t$, $\alpha_t$, $Z_t$, $D_t$ by hand (i.e., show the calculation steps) and draw the decision stumps on the figure (you can draw this by hand).
 2. What is the training error of this AdaBoost?
 Give a short explanation for why AdaBoost outperforms a single decision stump.
+3. Using the theoretical bound $E_{train} \leq \prod_{t=1}^{T} 2\sqrt{\epsilon_t(1-\epsilon_t)}$, calculate the upper bound on training error after 3 iterations.
+Compare this bound with your actual training error from part (b) and explain any discrepancy.
+4. If you were to add a new sample $X_9 = (0.25, 0.25, +1)$ to the dataset, would this make the classification problem easier or harder for AdaBoost?
+Justify your answer by analyzing the geometric position of this new point relative to the existing decision boundaries.
+5. Suppose you want to modify the dataset to make it linearly separable.
+What is the minimum number of samples you would need to change, and which samples would you modify?
+Explain your reasoning.

 For a detailed explanation of this question, see [Question 47: AdaBoost Manual Calculation](L7_4_47_explanation.md).